-- Make a seal over the baby's nose and mouth and give five initial rescue breaths - Follow this by 30 chest compressions which are done by pressing down on the sternum with 2 fingers.
-The compressions should be at least one-third of the chest depth - Perform two rescue breaths - Repeat the process until help arrives.
+- Commence 30 chest compressions which are done by pressing down on the sternum with 2 fingers.
+The compressions should be at least one-third of the chest depth, approximately 4 cms. - > Make a seal over the baby's nose and mouth, perform two rescue puffs - Repeat the process until help arrives.